-Newborn sessions primarily focus on the new baby, with a full set of posed portraits which includes props, blankets, baskets etc. I do not pose the baby in positions that are unnatural or heavily photo-shopped, I will only work them into poses they can achieve on their own.
+Studio newborn sessions primarily focus on the new baby, with a full set of posed portraits which includes props, blankets, baskets etc. I do not pose the baby in positions that are unnatural or heavily photo-shopped, I will only work them into poses they can achieve on their own.
 If there are siblings, I will always include a set of the newborn with them, as well as a set with the parents.
-For the family shots, I tend to photograph them in a more lifestyle/candid way – around the home or outdoors.

 What should I wear to my portrait session?

 I encourage you to dress in a style that you feel represents who you are as a person.
 If you don’t feel comfortable, don’t wear it because that will come across in your portraits.
 Solid and neutral colors (black, white, navy, cream etc.) often work well for a family being photographed with newborn babies.
 Having an extra outfit or shirt for parents of newborns and the babies and toddlers themselves, is never a bad idea, either 🙂

 For inspiration, I have created a board on Pinterest that shows many family outfit ideas: www.pinterest.com/dunksphoto/family-session-what-to-wear/

 What kind of camera gear do you have?

 I use Canon cameras, flashes and lenses and have back ups of everything!